 The Promontory tasting rooms are a study of meditation of Napa Valley.

-Austere, peaceful and private you may feel like you are the only one at this luxury wine destination.
+Austere, peaceful, and private you may feel like you are the only one at this luxury wine destination.
 Some may call this a “Cult Wine”, but it’s so much more than that.
 This wine is iconic.
 Much like the man that built this dynasty.

 Promontory stands at the top of a series of ridges on the Mayacamas in Oakville.
 The lookout has views of each of Harlan’s adventures in wine.
 Bond and Harlan Estate are a stone’s throw away.
 These spectacular views and vineyards are part of the Mayacamas prefecture.
-The Mayacamas is the Western mountain range of Napa Valley running parallel to the Sonoma Coast.
+The Mayacamas in the Western mountain range of Napa Valley runs parallel to the Sonoma Coast.
 The coast is less than 50 miles as the crow flies and has a distinct impact on the grapes.
 Combined with the San Pablo Bay climate influences (just 11 miles from the marsh) also impacting Napa Valley weather and you have the formula for Napa Cru wine.

 Nothing happens by accident under the watch of Bill Harlan.
-The planning, execution and care of these wines and the wineries is hands down one of the best I’ve seen to date.
-From selecting vineyards decades ago, to growing vines without releasing a wine for 8+ years.
+The planning, execution, and care of these wines and the wineries is hands down one of the best I’ve seen to date.
+From selecting vineyards decades ago to growing vines without releasing a wine for 8+ years.
 It’s all by design and the desire to create some of the most coveted wines in the Valley.

 I’m with David Cilli, winemaker for Promontory.
 Our tasting begins with a sip at the precipice of Promontory and its expansive view of Oakville and the Harlan and Bond wineries.
 Ensuring a proper palate-cleansing, Cilli opens a stunning bottle of Dom Perignon.

 The growing philosophy for these special wines is predicated on an 8 year minimum growth time, before release.
-Hence, the 2008 was the first vintage.
-The team that works these lands has been together for almost 20 years.
+Hence, 2008 was the first vintage.
+The team who works these lands has been together for almost 20 years.
 That’s running a tight ship of experience that is paying off in the production.